15 Great Travel Destinations in Greece for All Tastes

 Classic Greek landscape with whitewashed houses, blue details and olive trees

 Travel to Ios – Greece’s most festive island!
 A trip here in high season usually involves meetings with other pleasure-seeking travelers, and you are sure to have a really fun holiday!
-The beaches of Ios are stunning with crystal clear water, lounging under a sun lounger days long or trying a tantalizing water sport.
+The beaches of Ios are stunning with crystal clear water, lounging under the sun lounger days long or trying a tantalizing water sport.

 Ios has a reputation for being a real place to keep going and rightly so, because in few places in Greece, the nightlife is as intense as here.
 During high season, many pleasure-seeking young people from all over the world gather at Ios to make the most of their holidays.
 But there are also options for a more quiet existence on a trip to Ios.